-An international student on a I-20/F-1 visa must attend AUM on a full-time basis in the program identified on the I-20.
+An international student on an I-20/F-1 visa must attend AUM on a full-time basis in the program identified on the I-20.
 Full-time enrollment applies to undergraduate, graduate, and English as a Second/Foreign Language programs.
-In addition, the student must attend AUM for at least two of the three semsters during the year in order to remain in current status with the INS.
+In addition, the student must attend AUM for the fall and spring semesters during the year in order to remain in current status with U.S. immigration regulations.